numba/numba/docs/upcoming_changes/README.rst

 * ``highlight``: Adds a highlighted bullet point to use as a possible highlight of the release.
 * ``np_support``: Addition of new NumPy functionality.
-* ``deprecation``: Changes to existing code that will now emit a DeprecationWarning/PendingDeprecationWarning.
+* ``deprecation``: Changes to existing code that will now emit a deprecation warning.
-* ``future``: Changes existing code to emit a FutureWarning.
 * ``expired``: Removal of a deprecated part of the API.
 * ``compatibility``: A change which requires users to change code and is not backwards compatible.
 (Not to be used for removal of deprecated features.)